I wanted to try to spread a really simple message to mums based on my experiences of post-natal mental health; be kind to yourself. Here’s why.

 - Buying myself a few nursing clothes so I felt more confident feeding in public.

 - Getting up a bit earlier and putting make up on even though I didn’t plan on leaving the house.

-- Getting hair extensions to cover my diminishing head of hair.
+- Getting hair extensions to make good my diminishing head of hair.

-- Allowing myself to ignore the to do list sometimes and watch films all day instead.
+- Allowing myself to ignore the to do list sometimes and watch films all day in between clusterfeeding sessions instead.

 - Going to Buggyfit classes to help me get stronger and to get me out of the house.